 After the successful Apollo program and the moon landings of the late 1960s and early 1970s, the next step for NASA was the construction of a semi-permanent space station.
-That space station was Skylab, and it was to go into operation in May 1973 with two launches in succession: first, the unmanned station itself (on May 14th), and then the next day, the astronaut crew who would dock with the station and take control.
+That space station was Skylab, and it was to go into operation in May 1973 with two launches in succession: first, the unmanned station itself (on May 14th), and then the next day, the astronaut crew that would dock with the station and take control.
 But all did not go according to plan.
 The station’s automated solar panels didn’t deploy correctly, and the launch of the accompanying crew was delayed until engineers could figure out how the astronauts could repair the solar panels in orbit (which they did, two weeks later).
 Once those problems were overcome, the Skylab program moved forward successfully and had many important scientific accomplishments.

 Here’s NASA’s official Skylab website, full of interesting information about the Skylab program and its discoveries: